School Profile

 Other Boarding Schools in New Hampshire

-Proctor Academy is a private coed school in Andover, New Hampshire.
-If you don't count Proctor Academy, there are 28 private schools in Merrimack County.
-Their campus is set in a rural area, which is just one important piece of information to consider when looking at boarding schools.
-In terms of religious orientation, Proctor Academy is a nonsectarian school.The academic school years lasts 186 calendar days and each day students spend 9 hours in class.
-In 2011, 100% of the graduating senior class went on to 4-year colleges.68.4 full-time equivalent teachers are on staff to educate the student body of 355 students in grades 9-12.
-That's a student-teacher ratio of 5.19.
+Tilton School is a private coed school in Northfield, New Hampshire.
+Including Tilton School, there are 12 private schools in Belknap County.
+The campus is located in an area described as a town by administrators.
+In terms of religious orientation, Tilton School is a nonsectarian school.The academic school years lasts 184 calendar days and each day students spend 6 hours in class.
+In 2011, 95% of the graduating senior class went on to 4-year colleges.38.0 full-time equivalent teachers are on staff to educate the student body of 248 students in grades 9-12.
+That's a student-teacher ratio of 6.53.
 We look more closely at students and teachers in several charts below.

 Plymouth, NH